bioacoustic-ai/bacpipe/bacpipe/embedding_evaluation/README.md

 **At this point and time publication of the training data that we use is still pending, however you can define your own classification task if you have labeled data.**

-**Linear probes** are simple linear layers trained for the specific task at hand, until convergence.
+**Linear classifiers** are simple linear layers trained for the specific task at hand, until convergence.
 These are intended to produce predictions on the test set with minimum modification of the pre-trained embeddings.
 From the predictions generated we compute micro and macro accuracies which provide a comparable value to evaluate performance across the different models.

 ### How to use it